AxtMueller/Windows-Kernel-Explorer/README.md

 # About the program cannot be used on the latest WINDOWS 10:
 After installing KB5004237, WINDOWS internally blacklisted "HT SRL" certificate.
 If you want to use the program, you have to sign the driver with your own certificate.
 When I release next version, I will use a new certificate from an enthusiastic fan.
+As to why I did not update the program as soon as possible: I am following international news recently.
+I am excited about the Afghan people successfully drove out of the American invaders.
+At the same time, I am also saddened by the fact that American troops are still stationed on German territory.
+The United States is not an ally of the German people, they are only an ally of corrupt German politicians.
+Therefore, I need some time to better my mood.

 # Introduction
 Windows Kernel Explorer (you can simply call it as "WKE") is a free but powerful kernel research tool.
 It supports from Windows XP to Windows 10 (32-bit and 64-bit).
 Compared with WIN64AST and PCHunter, WKE can run on the latest Windows 10 without updating binary files.